rustyeddy/rustyeddy.com/content/software/tracking-changes-to-code.md

 ## Git and Version Control

-Version Control (VC) has been around since at least the 1970's .
+Version Control Systmes (VCS) has been around since at least the 1970's .
 These included RCS, CVS, SVN and lot's of clunky and lame pay versions.

-Now we have GIT.
+Now we have _GIT_.

-Git was development by the famous _Linus Torvalds_ author of Linux to handle the distributed nature of the [_Linux Kernel_](http://kernel.org).
+Git was development by the famous _Linus Torvalds_ author of Linux to handle the distributed nature of the **huge** Open Source software [_Linux Kernel_](http://kernel.org).
 Development and the thousands of software developers that continuously contribute to the code base.

 ### Github is Git as a Service

+We also have Github!

 Github revolutionized software development by taking the widely popular _Git_ version control system and wrapping online services